webiny/benchmark/README.md

 1. Amend the `benchmarks/hc-read-data.jmx` and populate the user variables
 2. Run the test `HEAP="-Xms512m -Xmx4096m" ./_PATH_TO_JMETER_/bin/jmeter.sh -n -t ./hc-read-data.jmx -l ./results.log -e -o ./report`

+## Results

+All the JMeter logs and generated HTML reports from our own tests can be found inside the `benchmarks/results` folder.